Huzaifa-Muhammed/ML-Image-Processing-App/README.md

-create a folder in agritradepro folder with name assets
+Convert your trained model to .tflite create a folder in agritrade folder with name assets put your trained model in assets folder rename your model as trained_model